lindsayspencer/modern-react-with-redux/notes.md

 ### State

-**State is a JS object that contains data relevant to a component.**
+**State is a JS object that contains data relevant to a component.** It is what can tell the component to automatically rerender.

 **The key to get a component to rerender (update) is to update its state (using setState method).
 Never assigning a new value to this.state directly!**
 (The only time you can assign a value to state directly [direct assignment] is when initializing this.state in the constructor function.)

 State is always an object!

+We put data in state if we expect it to change over time!

 Rules:
 - Only usable with class-based components (*This is has been changed with the introduction of the new Hooks system in React*)